 We work with practitioners on-the-ground and aligned partner hub-networks.
-These actors play a nodal role in their region, and are actively building the capabilities in their communities of place needed to steward its essence and potential.
+These actors play a nodal role in their region, and are actively building the capabilities in their communities.
 These hubs host the intensives.

 The next action-learning journey takes place in Accra, Ghana, with enrolment starting March 17, 2025.
 The intensive will be held May 12-31.